JulianKoehler/Kanban-Board/README.md

 ## Roadmap

-- Optimistic Updates
+- FastAPI Backend
-- Loading Skeleton UI
+- User Collaboration
-- Testing
+- Update the codebase on Next 14 and utilizing the App Router
-- Animationen w/ Framer Motion
+- Unit tests for both frontend and backend

 ## Lessons Learned